Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem

 \textbf{Predator and Prey.} To further assess the effectiveness of DAC in addressing relative overgeneralization, we adopt the modified predator-prey~\cite{son2019qtran}, where two predators receive a team reward of $+1$ when they simultaneously capture the single prey, otherwise $-P$ penalty for sole hunting. $P$ controls the degree of relative overgeneralization.

-We test four settings $P=0.0, 0.3, 0.5, 1.0$.
-In general, a small penalty ($P=0.0$) does not induce relative overgeneralization, and thus all methods succeed in learning cooperative prey-capturing policies with high rewards, as illustrated in Fig.~\ref{fig:comparison_results} (b).
-As $P$ increases and relative overgeneralization becomes more severe, IQL fails to learn effective policies in scenarios with $P=0.3$, $0.5$, and $1.0$.
-In contrast, Hysteretic Q-learning and DAC achieve high rewards in scenario with $P=0.3$ and $0.5$, due to their capabilities of selecting cooperative actions based on optimistic value estimates.
-Notably, Hysteretic Q-learning suffers from degraded asymptotic performance due to the over-estimation issue.
-In the challenging scenario with $P=1.0$, only DAC succeeds in learning an effective policy yielding high rewards, while all other baseline methods fail.
+We consider four settings $P=0.0, 0.3, 0.5, 1.0$.
+In general, a small penalty ($P=0.0$) does not induce relative overgeneralization, and thereby all methods succeed in learning cooperative prey-capturing policies with high rewards, as illustrated in Fig.~\ref{fig:comparison_results} (b).
+As $P$ increases and relative overgeneralization becomes more pronounced, IQL fails to learn effective policies for $P=0.3$, $0.5$, and $1.0$.
+In contrast, Hysteretic Q-learning and DAC achieve high rewards under moderate penalties ($P=0.3$ and $0.5$), benefiting from their ability to select cooperative actions based on optimistic value estimations.
+However, Hysteretic Q-learning exhibits degraded asymptotic performance due to the overestimation issue.
+In the most challenging scenario with $P=1.0$, only DAC succeeds in learning an effective policy yielding high rewards, while all other baselines fail.
 We attribute DAC's consistent superiority to its decoupled learning framework, which separately models the stationary context-based value function and the optimistic marginal value.
-I2Q demonstrates poor performance in scenarios with $P=0.3$, $0.5$, and $1.0$, suggesting that shaping ideal transition probabilities is difficult in certain tasks.
+By contrast, I2Q performs poorly for $P=0.3$, $0.5$, and $1.0$, suggesting that shaping ideal transition probabilities is difficult in practice.